 Advanced Placement (AP) courses follow a national curriculum which presents college-level work to high school students.
 The pace of these courses requires above-average skills related to work ethic and thinking and reasoning skills.
 Reading and written language skills should be above average in order for students to be successful.
+Students are expected to take the AP level exam in the subject studied as well as attend AP hours.
 AP courses are demanding and require independent study and learning on the part of the student.